rocky-linux/documentation/en/rocky/8/guides/enabling_iptables_firewall.md

 # Enabling iptables Firewall

+## Prerequisites

+* A burning, unquenchable desire to disable the default _firewalld_ application, and enable _iptables_.

 # Introduction

 _firewalld_ is now the default firewall on Rocky Linux. _firewalld_ is nothing more than a dynamic application of _iptables_ using xml files, and it loads changes without flushing the rules.